ASHWIL BELL

 Finding Her Voice, Charting Her Course

 A proud Vermonter from Hardwick with deep ancestral roots tracing back to the Native American people of Bar Harbor, Maine, Mya travels nearly two hours each way to pursue her passion for aviation.
-Her grandfather, “Papa,” is her unwavering copilot—driving her to build days and flight lessons, plane-spotting by her side, and even learning how to use the Flightradar24 app so he could track her flights.
+Her grandfather, “Papa”, is her unwavering copilot—driving her to build days and flight lessons, plane-spotting by her side, and even learning how to use the Flightradar24 app so he could track her flights.

 The transition in this youth aviator and WOMEN BUILD PLANES team member has been nothing short of remarkable.
 Today, Mya confidently welcomes and gives tours to newcomers and is gaining confidence with skills like clecoing, riveting, and manual reading.
-Her transformation has been extraordinary.

-Once reluctant to speak, she now advocates fiercely for herself—whether it be to college admissions officers or in scholarship applications, Mya is charting her own aviation path—one that blends traditional coursework with self-driven training toward her pilot’s license.
+Once reluctant to speak, she now advocates fiercely for herself whether it be to college admissions officers or in scholarship applications, Mya is charting her own aviation path, one that blends traditional coursework with self-driven training toward her pilot’s license.

 OWEN